Skip to content

 Thai boxing

-Thai boxing, also known as Muay Thai, is a martial art that combines standing fighting techniques with techniques and throws from a clinch position.
+Thai boxing, also known as Muay Thai, is a martial art that combines standing fighting techniques with clinch techniques and throws.

-The Thai martial art is extremely popular worldwide and is called the art of 8 limbs.
-This nickname comes from the techniques performed with the fists, elbows, knees, and shins.
+The Thai martial art is hugely popular worldwide and is known as the art of 8 limbs.
+This nickname is derived from the techniques performed with the fists, elbows, knees and shins.

-During the 20th and 21st centuries, Thai boxing was internationally popularized by Westerners who started competing in the International Kickboxing circuit and various MMA organizations.
+During the 20th and 21st centuries, Thai boxing gained tremendous international prominence through Westerners who began competing in the international kickboxing circuit and various MMA organizations.

 Muay Thai originally developed from the traditional Muay Boran.
 A practitioner of this brutal and tough sport is called a Nak Muay.